 CAUTION: Before deployment, check the fluid levels in the batteries and use the smart AC charger to fully charge them.
-Charging may take 24 hours or longer.
+Charging may take 24 to 48 hours with the extra battery option.

 The batteries are one of the most important parts of the trailer.
-They consist of four pairs of 6V deep cycle batteries wired together to deliver 12V.
+They consist of pairs of 6V deep cycle batteries wired together to deliver 12V.
 Each pair adds more power and capacity to the trailer.
+The standard power supply is a pair of deep cycle 6V batteries in series for 12VDC operation.
+With the proper battery power cables, a second pair of 6V batteries can be connected in parallel with the first pair.
 The batteries are wired in series and parallel, which doubles both capacity and voltage.
 A slow-blow fuse is installed between the batteries and the load to protect your devices.